Sencpc/React-project/Backend/README.md

 - `MIDTRANS_SERVER_KEY` – required server key from the Midtrans dashboard.
 - `MIDTRANS_CLIENT_KEY` – client key used by the frontend Snap script.
 - `MIDTRANS_IS_PRODUCTION` – set to `true` in production to hit the live Snap endpoint (defaults to sandbox).
+- `APP_BASE_URL` (or `FRONTEND_BASE_URL`) – the public URL of your web app (e.g. `https://app.yoursalon.com`).
+Used to send Midtrans finish/pending/error callbacks back to your site instead of the default `example.com` values.
+- Configure Midtrans HTTP Notification to POST to `/api/transactions/midtrans-notify` on your public backend URL.
+The server verifies the Midtrans signature and updates the booking/transaction status.

 New customer-facing routes: